2014 Lesotho political crisis: Aftermath

-Thabane and unnamed allies were then receiving round-the-clock protection from Namibian and South African police in the country.
+On 30 September, under the SADC mandate to help creating dialogue, Ramaphosa arrived in the country.
+In ongoing developments at the time, Senate Chief Whip Khoabane Theko said that the prime minister's office had too much constitutional power and there was no provision for coalition dispute resolution, yet he also rejected calls to involve the king.
+He suggested that the root cause involved Kamoli's refusal give up his assignment of leading the Lesotho Defence force in favor of Lieutenant General Maaparankoe Mahao, who Thabane had tapped to replace him.
+It could, however, also worsen if the sitting prime minister was ousted.

+Members of the police forces of both South Africa and Nambia then guarded Thabane and unnamed allies in the country both day and night.
 In a resolution to the conflict, the Maseru Facilitation Declaration was signed.
 The scheduled election was brought forward by two years and would occur in February 2015.
 The announcement was made by Ramaphosa, who added that the exact date would be determined by King Letsie III.
-Thabane said that the time had come to "go back to the electorate and get a fresh mandate.
-I still have it in me to go to the hustings and campaign."
 Russia also welcomed the deal.

-On 17 October, parliament reconvened in a bid to avert the political crisis with Thabane's advisor Tumisang Mosotho saying: "It’s a milestone.
-We want to hope this is the first step in the right direction, in liberating our country from the danger that has surrounded us these past few months."
-Senate Chief Whip Khoabane Theko said: "This is what we can call maybe the beginning of the process that takes us to the elections, because we are going to have a budget and maybe deliberate other laws … ahead of our elections from here on."
+On 17 October, parliament reconvened in a bid to avert the political crisis.
+Senate Chief Whip Khoabane Theko saw it as the beginning of the resumption of the electoral process.
 Parliament was officially re-convened in October by Letsie III and was celebrated by opposition MPs.

 Investigation

-Lesotho police opened an investigation into two of its employees over treason and murder for being allegedly complicit in working with the military.
-Deputy Police Commissioner Masupha Masupha said that "even I've been implicated.
-But investigating and charging are different things.
-If I find something, I won't shy away from confronting anyone with their unlawful acts."
-Lehloka Maphatsoe – an assistant police commissioner who leads the Interpol national central bureau – said that the two police officers under investigation were having their cellphones sent to South Africa where Bloemfontein police were checking for "suspicious communications" and if there were attempts to delete the evidence.
-Masupha hosted a meeting of all officers to hear grievances.
-Some said they do not trust management and made accusations of complicity because "some of you have been involved in this mess."
+Lesotho police opened an investigation into two of its employees over treason and murder for being allegedly complicit in working with the military.The two police officers under investigation were having their cellphones sent to South Africa where Bloemfontein police were checking for "suspicious communications" and if there were signs of deletions in the phones' memories.
+Masupha hosted a meeting of all officers to hear any complaints.
+Assertions were made that management was not trustworthy and that some of them had taken a part in the chaos.
 He look to assure the officers and they could approach him anonymously with information.